 The paper is organized as follows.
 Section 2 describes the formal environment.
 Section 3 reports the analysis for the many-person case, whereas Section 4 discusses briefly its implications.
-Section 5 reports the analysis for the two-agent case and its implications.
+Section 5 reports the analysis for the two-agent case.
 Section 6 concludes briefly.